bjherger/ResumeParser/README.md

 ### Python Environment

 Python code in this repo utilizes packages that are not part of the common library.
-To make sure you have all of the appropriate packages, please install [Anaconda](https://www.continuum.io/downloads), and install the environment described in environment.yml (Instructions [here](http://conda.pydata.org/docs/using/envs.html), under *Use environment from file*, and *Change environments (activate/deactivate)*).
+To make sure you have all of the appropriate packages, please install [Anaconda, Python 2.7 Version](https://www.continuum.io/downloads), and install the environment described in `environment.yml` (Instructions [here](http://conda.pydata.org/docs/using/envs.html), under *Creating an environment from an environment.yml file*, and *Activating an environment*).

 Once Anaconda is installed, you can follow the steps described in the [Quick Start Guide](quick-start-guide)